Top 35 Best Beatles Movies To Watch

 Average

-Directed by Richard Lester, this acclaimed musical comedy-drama follows the Beatles on their journey from Liverpool to London as they prepare for several performances.
+Directed by Richard Lester, "A Hard Day's Night" is an iconic musical comedy-drama that follows the Beatles as they travel from Liverpool to London, preparing for a series of high-energy performances.

-Filmed at the peak of Beatlemania and starring all four Beatles, "A Hard Day's Night" is celebrated as a timeless classic that continues to delight audiences today.
+Filmed at the height of Beatlemania, the movie stars all four members of the Beatles and is celebrated as a cinematic classic that continues to captivate audiences of all ages.

 2